France: Far-right candidate Eric Zemmour fined for hate speech | DW | 17.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Zemmour, who plans to run for president in French polls in April, has been fined for remarks about young migrants made in 2020.
+Eric Zemmour, who plans to run for president in April, has been fined for remarks about young migrants made in 2020.
 He accused the youngsters universally of being "thieves, killers and rapists."

-A Paris court on Monday handed a €10,000 ($11,410) fine to far-right presidential candidate Eric Zemmour for comments he made about young migrants in 2020 that it said amounted to hate speech.
+A Paris court on Monday handed a €10,000 ($11,400) fine to far-right presidential candidate Eric Zemmour for comments he made about young migrants in 2020 that the court found amounted to hate speech.

 Zemmour, a former media pundit seeking to challenge President Emmanuel Macron in April's elections, has already had two hate speech convictions.